-St John Ambulance, the nation's leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips - this time: dealing with fractures.
+St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: St John Ambulance – Dealing with Fractures.

 A break or crack in a bone is called a fracture.
 In most cases a broken bone cannot be seen, this is called a closed fracture, but sometimes bits of a broken bone can puncture the skin.
 This is called an open fracture.

 Even if you can’t see any blood, the break will have caused some internal bleeding.
 A huge amount of force is needed to break a bone, and the injured person may develop shock.
 Bones that are still growing – like children’s bones – are supple and can split, crack or bend quite easily, a bit like a twig but the injury is still very painful.